Welcome to the FAMOUS Giraffe Park Nairobi in Kenya.

 There are now over 300 Rothschild giraffes that are safe and breeding well in various Kenyan national parks.
 FYI: About 2,098 Rothschild giraffes are remaining in the wild worldwide (IUCN, 2018).

-You can acces the official Giraffe Centre website here.
+You can access the official Giraffe Centre website here.

 The Giraffe Centre